Advertiser Disclosure

 James (Jamie) started The Forward Cabin blog to educate readers about points, miles, and loyalty programs.
 He’s spoken at Princeton University and The New York Times Travel Show and has been quoted in...

-29 Published Articles, 3029 Edited Articles
+28 Published Articles 484 Edited Articles

-Countries Visited: 45U.S.
-States Visited: 28
+Countries Visited: 60+U.S. States Visited: 50

 We may be compensated when you click on product links, such as credit cards, from one or more of our advertising partners.
 Terms apply to the offers below.
 See our Advertising Policy for more about our partners, how we make money, and our rating methodology.
 Opinions and recommendations are ours alone.

-Want to upgrade on your next American Airlines flight?
+Want to upgrade your next American Airlines flight?
 If you’re not a top elite member of the American Airlines AAdvantage frequent flyer program, your chances may seem less than optimal.

 But you shouldn’t give up hope.
 Although upgrade demand is high and availability limited, there’s usually a way to fly in the front of the plane if you:

-• Understand how the upgrade process works
+• Understand how the upgrade process works.

-• Know how to leverage your frequent flyer miles for upgrade opportunities
+• Know how to leverage your frequent flyer miles for upgrade opportunities.

-• Take advantage of premium flights when pricing is discounted
+• Take advantage of premium flights when pricing is discounted.

-Let’s take a look at American Airlines’ definitive policy for allocating upgrades to its top elites and how non-elites stand a chance of flying in premium cabins.
+Let’s take a look at American Airlines’ definitive policy for allocating upgrades to its top elites and how nonelites stand a chance of flying in premium cabins.

 Types of American Airlines Upgrades

-American Airlines AAdvantage loyalty program rewards its top elite members with complimentary upgrades and the ability to earn worldwide upgrades.
+The American Airlines AAdvantage loyalty program rewards its top elite members with complimentary upgrades and the ability to earn worldwide upgrades.

 All travelers who have AAdvantage miles can use them to upgrade their flights when upgrade space is available.